bakmenson/create-django-project/README.md

-# Create a django project using pyenv and delete.
+# Create a django project and install virtualenv using pyenv or remove project and virtualenv.

 ### Hot to install:
 1.